AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 This is usually achieved by placing the definition in a header file that is included by multiple CPP files.

-This **doesn’t** mean, however, that function templates use inline substitutions by default.
+This **doesn't** mean, however, that function templates use inline substitutions by default.
 It is entirely up to the compiler whether and when inline substitution of a function template body at the point of call is preferred over the usual function call mechanism.
 Perhaps surprisingly, compilers are often better than programmers at